 Strawberries are particularly vulnerable to pesticide contamination since they are grown in the soil, are really vulnerable to pests, and they have no outer peel that you can remove.

 You think you are helping your family eat healthier by having them eat fresh fruits, but not so fast.
-You serve them strawberries since berries are one of the fruits that are lower in carbs, and you add some strawberries to a morning smoothie, or you make this Berry Chia Pudding, these Gluten-free Strawberry Scones, or these Strawberry Popsicles or this Sugar-free Strawberry Lemonade.
+You serve them strawberries since berries are one of the fruits that are lower in carbs, and you add some strawberries to a morning smoothie, or you make this Berry Chia Pudding, these Gluten-free Strawberry Scones, these Strawberry Popsicles or this Sugar-free Strawberry Lemonade.

 But instead of giving your family health producing foods, you could be literally killing them with toxins.